 The manuscript is not ready for publication

-Some manuscripts will be rejected because the author(s) have not brought them up to publishable standards.
+There is no easy way to say this, but many manuscripts are rejected because the author(s) have not brought their work up to publishable standards.
 Jon Billsberry describes these submissions as follows:

 If you really want a quick rejection, just send in an abstract or a few pages containing some notes.
 Or write it as if it were a book chapter or a section from a textbook.
 Or write with one-sentence paragraphs, unexplained diagrams, missing tables, endless bullet point lists, poor grammar, spelling mistakes, and so on and so forth.

 In my experience, such manuscripts tend to come from two types of authors: very senior academics and beginners.
-In the former case, this practice represents an abuse of the publishing system, because the authors rely on their status to circumvent the usual quality checks.
-But the latter case also is an abuse of the peer-review, because the authors’ mentors or supervisors delegate the guidance of their students to the reviewers.
+In the former case, this practice is an abuse of the publishing system, because the authors rely on their status to circumvent the usual quality checks.
+But the latter case also is an abuse of the peer-review process, because the authors’ mentors or supervisors delegate the guidance of their students to the reviewers.

 What you can do to avoid desk rejections